edly-io/academy/contents/tutorindigo.rst

 Font Modifications
 ------------------

-There are two ways to update the font family of LMS.
-One is to use your font files and the second is to use google fonts url.
-Follow the below steps to update font of LMS:
+There are two ways to update the font families used in the LMS.
+One is to use your font files and the second is to use Google Fonts url.
+Follow the below steps to update the fonts of your LMS:

-- Download your font files and move them to ``tutorindigo/templates/indigo/lms/static/fonts`` folder.
+- Download your font files and move them to the ``tutorindigo/templates/indigo/lms/static/fonts`` folder.
 For example, to change the LMS default font family to `Crimson <https://fonts.google.com/specimen/Crimson+Text>`__, download the ``CrimsonText*.ttf`` files and move them to the ``tutorindigo/templates/indigo/lms/static/fonts`` folder
 - Now, setup the font file paths in ``tutorindigo/templates/indigo/lms/static/sass/partials/lms/theme/_fonts.scss`` file.
 If the file is not present, then create it and add the font files path to it.
-In case of Crimson font, you need to add this:
+In case of Crimson font, add the following:

 .. code-block:: sass